 In fact, right now I’ve got a few hundred dollars of work lined up for me, but my clients are stressing out because I keep pushing back deadlines and flaking out on them.
 I’m burning bridges left and right.

 This is not who I am, and it’s frustrating the hell out of me.

 This stretch of writer burnout has been going on for months, and over the summer things really went downhill.
 It’s at the point now where I am going entire weeks with zero output and not even earning $100 in a month, despite the fact that I sit at my computer to write every damn day – and feel mentally exhausted every damn night.

 Why can’t I just do the damn work, make my clients happy, get my money, pay my bills and move forward?

 As I look back at my numbers, I realize that things have been going downhill for about two years now, whereas my earnings were progressing upward for the previous 12 months.
 In fact, I can actually point to the month where things first started to deteriorate – November 2017.

-My best month ever as a freelance writer was actually October 2017.
-But then something happened in November that reversed my upward momentum and sent me into a downward spiral.
+My best month ever as a freelance writer was actually right before that – October 2017.
+But then something happened (offline, in my personal life) in November that reversed my upward momentum and sent me into a downward spiral.